DurhamARC/raga-pose-estimation/README.md

                                 lower than the threshold will be replaced by values from a previous frame.

+  --smoothing-parameters <INTEGER INTEGER>...
+                                Window and polynomial order for smoother.
+                                See README for details.

   --body-parts TEXT             Body parts to include in output.
 Should be a
                                 comma-separated list of strings as in the list at https://github.com/CMU-Perceptual-